-RAYE BIRK (WELLER) has been a professional actor for more that 43 years and has worked at numerous regional theatres including the Milwaukee Rep., the Oregon Shakespeare Festival, Yale Rep., South Coast Rep. in Costa Mesa, CA and the Alliance Theatre in Atlanta.
+RAYE BIRK (WELLER MARTIN) has been a professional actor for more that 43 years and has worked at numerous regional theatres including the Milwaukee Rep., the Oregon Shakespeare Festival, Yale Rep., South Coast Rep. in Costa Mesa, CA and the Alliance Theatre in Atlanta.
 Birk is a native of Flint, MI and his theatre training includes degrees from Northwestern University in Evanston, IL and an MFA from the University of Minnesota.
-He performed for nine season with the prestigious American Conservatory Theatre of San Francisco, playing leading roles in The Browning Version, The Three Sisters, Pantagleize, Equus, Travesties, Hotel Paradiso, A Christmas Carol, A Moon for the Misbegotten and The Taming of the Shrew.
+He was the recipient of a McKnight Fellowship and a Fox Foundation Fellowship.
+He performed for nine season with the American Conservatory Theatre of San Francisco, playing leading roles in The Browning Version, The Three Sisters, Pantagleize, Equus, Travesties, Hotel Paradiso, A Christmas Carol, A Moon for the Misbegotten and The Taming of the Shrew.
 He returned to ACT for five years to recreate his highly-acclaimed performance as Scrooge in A Christmas Carol.
 During the 20 years he lived in Los Angeles he appeared in nearly 150 television show, including recurring roles on LA Law, The Wonder Years, Coach, Cheers, Silk Stalkings, Dear John, The Popcorn Kid and The Black Scorpion as well as episodes of Babylon 5, X-Files, 3rd Rock from the Sun, Touched by an Angel, ER, Seinfeld, Murphy Brown, Star Trek, Picket Fences, Alf, Perry Mason and numerous TV movies.
 His feature films appearances include Doc Hollywood, Throw Momma From the Train, The War of the Roses, Naked Gun & Naked Gun 33 1/3, Class Act and Burglar.
-Since moving to the Twin cities he has done four feature films here: Factotum, North Country, Sweetland and most recently, the Coen’s brothers A Serious Man.
-In spring of 2003 Birk and his wife Candace Barrett moved back to the Twin Cities and he has since appeared in 27 productions at the Guthrie Theater, including The Sunshine Boys, Long Days Journey Into Night, Othello, A Delicate Balance, Faith Healer, Pride and Prejudice, 1776, The Great Gatsby, Third, The Winter's Tale, Pygmalion, His Girl Friday, MacBeth, and four seasons as Scrooge in A Christmas Carol.
-Other Twin Cities appearances include Old Wicked Songs with Theatre Latte Da, The Last Word with the Minnesota Jewish Theater and most recently playing King Lear at Park Square Theater in St. Paul.
-Birk created an ongoing training class for “professionally oriented” performers called the The Actors WorkOut, which he as taught for the last seven years at the Guthrie.
-He was the recipient of a McKnight Fellowship from 1965-67 and a Fox Foundation Fellowship in 2004.
+Since moving to the Twin cities he has done four feature films here: Factotum, North Country, Sweetland and A Serious Man.
+In spring of 2003 Birk and his wife Candace Barrett moved back to the Twin Cities where he has since appeared in 27 productions at the Guthrie Theater, including The Sunshine Boys, Long Days Journey Into Night, Othello, A Delicate Balance, Faith Healer, Pride and Prejudice, 1776, The Great Gatsby, Third, The Winter's Tale, Pygmalion, His Girl Friday, MacBeth, The Crucible, West Side Story and four seasons as Scrooge in A Christmas Carol.
+Other Twin Cities appearances include Old Wicked Songs with Theatre Latte Da, The Last Word with the Minnesota Jewish Theatre Company, and King Lear at Park Square Theatre.
+He joined Mark Rylance and the cast of Nice Fish at St. Ann’s Warehouse in Brooklyn, continuing the run at the Harold Pinter Theatre in London’s West End.
+Birk created and teaches an ongoing training studio at the Guthrie for professionally oriented performers, The Actors Work Out.